-- Most games in the X-COM series.
-They featured Turn-Based combat, but relied on real time for the Geoscape/world-map portion.
-The other games, namely Enforcer, Interceptor, and 2K Marin's XCOM were of very different genres to the originals.
+- X-COM, which features Turn-Based combat, but relies on real time for the Geoscape/world-map portion (the exceptions, namely Enforcer, Interceptor, and 2K Marin's The Bureau: XCOM Declassified, are of very different genres):

-- In X-COM: Apocalypse, players were given the option to play combat as either Turn-Based or Real-Time, but had to make that decision before each battle began and could not switch mid-battle.
+- X-COM: Apocalypse, where players were given the option to play combat as either Turn-Based or Real-Time, but had to make that decision before each battle began and could not switch mid-battle.

-- XCOM: Enemy Unknown - the remake of the first game of the previous franchise.
+- XCOM: Enemy Unknown - the official remake of the first game.